San Gaetano, Vicenza

 San Gaetano is a Roman Catholic church located on Corso Palladio #147 in the city of Vicenza, region of Veneto, Italy.

 History

-The church was erected between 1721 and 1730 using designs of Girolamo Frigimelica and commissioned by the Theatine order.
-The church underwent reconstruction after bombardment in 1944.
+The church was erected between 1721 and 1730 using designs of Girolamo Frigimelica Roberti and commissioned by the Theatine order.
+The church underwent reconstruction after bombardment during WWII in 1944.
 The church still houses a St Cajetan painted by Francesco Solimena.